-If you have ever wanted to slap your pre-kid self in the face because motherhood is So NOT what you thought it was going to be, know that you are not alone.
+If you have ever wanted to slap your younger self in the face because motherhood is so not what you thought it was going to be, know that you are not alone.

-A mum has taken to Mumsnet to ask other parents if parenting is like what they thought it would be?
+A mum, who confessed that before she had her baby, she had “all these great ideas” has taken to Mumsnet to ask other parents if parenting is what they thought it would be.
 And the responses are as hilarious as they are revealing.

 Not living the dream

 “I follow various parenting social media accounts,” begins the mum.